lancearlaus/lancearlaus.github.io/_posts/2015-05-27-Akka-Streams-Using-Buffers.md

 The code above looks fine and may run just fine for small differences (hey, my tests pass!).
 However, it's got a subtle deadlock bug that will rear its ugly head intermittently, the worst sort of bug to wrangle in production.

-Let's apply the basic rule of Reactive Streams to understand how our system can deadlock.
+Let's apply the basic rule of Reactive Streams to understand why.

 > Rule: Producers emit elements in response to demand

 Sounds familar, right?
-This basic rule is, of course, the essence of push-based systems. that use demand-based back pressure (a fancy name for a variant of flow control).
+This basic rule is, of course, the essence of push-based systems that use demand-based back pressure (a fancy name for a variant of flow control).

 Here's what happens in our simple example.

-1. The Sink signals demand, which is relayed through the flow to the Source
+1. The `Sink` signals demand, which is relayed through the flow to the `Source`
-2. The Source emits an element in response
+2. The `Source` receives the demand signal and emits an element that travels through the `Broadcast` stage and down both branches
-3. The Broadcast stage
+3. The `Zip` stage receives an element from the branch without the `Drop`.
+However, it does __NOT__ receive an element from the branch with the drop. `Zip` must wait until it receives all inputs to emit an element downstream (it must emit well-formed tuples).
+4. The `Drop` stage on the other branch drops the element it received and signals demand upstream to the `Broadcast` stage.
+5. The `Broadcast` stage now has one branch (the one with the `Drop`) that has signalled demand, and one branch that has not since it's connected to the `Zip` stage that's waiting for an element from the `Drop` stage.

+Voila, deadlock!

 Use a buffer if you broadcast a stream and subsequently zip the resulting outputs together if the intermediate branches are uneven.